The Bankrate promise

 Operating margin is a way of measuring the profitability of a business’ core operations.
 It’s calculated by dividing operating profit by total revenues and shows how much income is generated by each dollar of sales.

 Operating income takes revenue and subtracts the cost of sales and all operating expenses, such as employee and marketing costs.
 Calculating an operating margin can help you compare with other businesses without having to make adjustments for differences in debt financing or tax rates.

 Also known as the acid test, the quick ratio measures whether a company can meet its short-term obligations with assets that can quickly be converted into cash.
 The ratio is useful for analyzing companies facing financial difficulties or during economic downturns when profits may be hard to come by.

 The ratio sums a company’s cash, marketable securities and accounts receivable and divides by its current liabilities.
 All of these figures can be found on the company’s most recent balance sheet.
 Importantly, inventory is excluded from the list of assets because it can’t be relied upon for a quick conversion to cash.

 If the ratio is one or less, the company may need to raise additional funds from investors or hope to see an improvement in its business quickly.

-These ratios and others will aid your understanding of a business, but they should always be looked at in totality rather than focusing on just one or two ratios.
+These financial ratios and others will aid your understanding of a business, but they should always be looked at in totality rather than focusing on just one or two ratios.
 Financial analysis using ratios is just one step in the process of investing in a company’s stock.
 Be sure to also research management and read what they’re saying about a business.
-Sometimes the things that can’t be easily measured matter most for the future of a business.
+Sometimes the things that can’t be easily measured by financial ratios matter most for the future of a business.